EllisBale/MindFlip/README.md

 - [x] Update the moves counter using JavaScript so that the player has a up to data number.
 - [x] Add styling to the element and make it similar to the other buttons and elements on the page.

+### User story 7:

+As a user I would like to have some music in the background when playing as well as volume control and a mute button.

+**Acceptance criteria:**

+- [x] Music is played on the homepage.

+- [x] The game music has volume controls as well as a mute button.

+**Tasks:**

+- [x] Add background music with JavaScript
+- [x] Make a mute button using JavaScript, HTML and CSS.
+- [x] Add volume bar to control background music.

+### User story 8:

+I would like to learn how to play this game.

+**Acceptance criteria**

+- [x]  A page or modal that explains how the game is meant to be played.

+**Tasks**

+- [x]  Create a modal on how to play the game.
+- [x]  Add videos on explaining the game.

 ### Research